Cleanup Projects on the Anacostia River

 Lead agency: District Department of Energy & Environment (DOEE)

 Contact: Gretchen Mikeska, Anacostia Coordinator at DOEE

-Next Milestone: Draft documents in January, 2018 with 60-day public comment period
+Next Milestone: Draft documents in early 2018 with 60-day public comment period

-The Anacostia River Sediment Project is a plan to determine the nature, extent, and location of contamination in the Anacostia River, evaluate any potential for human health and ecological risks, study the best method(s) to clean up the river, present a proposed cleanup approach for public comment and make a final decision on the best cleanup method(s).
-The sediment contains hazardous materials like pesticides and heavy metals due decades of urban and industrial activity nearby.
-The proposed plan to address pollution of the river sediment will be fully completed in 2018.
-There will be opportunities to comment on portions of the studies in early 2018, including a public meeting in January .
+The Anacostia River Sediment Project (ARSP) is a plan to determine the nature, extent, and location of contamination in the Anacostia River, evaluate the potential for human health and ecological risks, study the best method(s) for river clean up, present a proposed cleanup approach for public comment, and make a final decision on the best cleanup method(s) for the river sediments.
+The sediment contains hazardous materials and heavy metals due to decades of urban and industrial activity nearby.
+The Proposed Plan that specifies the selected clean-up option for the river bottom is scheduled to be completed in 2018.
+Throughout 2018, there will be public meetings to learn more about ARSP, as well as opportunities to comment on portions of the ARSP studies.

 Anacostia River Tunnel Project / Clean Rivers Project